kubernetes-study-guide/Kubernetes-Study-Guide/18_pod_environment_variables/README.md

 Success! however note that dummy_db was created because of the env variables we fed in via the yaml configurations. if dummy_db contained data, then that data would get wiped out if you rebuild the pod, leaving you with a empty dummy_db db again.
 To make the db and it's data persistant, we need to make use of persistant volumes, covered later.

-## Inject Pod metadata into containers (eg2-pod-metadata)

-You can also environment variables to [inject pod metadata into containers](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/).